Chupaka/Delphi-RouterOS-API/README.md

 ### TRosApiClient

-This class encapsulates properties and methods to make a connection to router via RouterOS API protocol.
+This class encapsulates properties and methods to make a connection to a router via RouterOS API protocol.

 * function **Connect**(*Hostname*, *Username*, *Password*: String; *Port*: String = '8728'): Boolean;